Ackee-Blockchain/wake-ethernaut/assignments/README.md

 Level assignment tells you what is the goal of that level - in other words, what you need to do to solve that level.

-To print level assignment, pass **number** to `level.py`.
-Example: To print assignment of level 0 do:
+To print a level assignment, pass a **number** to `level.py`.
+Example: To print the assignment of level 0 do:

 ```bash
 python level.py 0
 ```

 ## Level done message

-After you solve the level, you are allowed to print a message, which:
+After you solve the level, you are allowed to print the done message, which:
 - shows you some additional context about the level or
-- gives you some suggestions to what to see next or
+- gives you some suggestions as to what to see next or
 - anything else, ex. motivation to continue  :)

-To print done message, pass **number** and **"done"** to `level.py`.
-Example: To print done message of level 0 do:
+To print the done message, pass a **number** and **"done"** to `level.py`.
+Example: To print the done message of level 0 do:

 ```bash
 python level.py 0 done
 ```